-Director of Operations

-- 17.(1) The Council must appoint a person as Director of Operations of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the Director of Operations is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (b) to oversee, supervise and direct the activities of all officers and employees of the First Nation; - (c) to oversee and administer the contracts of the First Nation; - (d) to identify, assess, monitor and report on financial reporting risks and risk of fraud; - (e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls; - (f) to perform any other duties of the Director of Operations under this Law; and - (g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the Director of Operations's duties specified in this Law. - (3) The Director of Operations may assign the performance of any of the Director of Operations's duties or functions (except the approval of procedures made under this Law) - (a) to an officer or employee of the First Nation, and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the Director of Operations of the responsibility to ensure that these duties or functions are carried out properly.
+Chief Administrative Officer

+17.(1) The Council must appoint a person as Chief Administrative Officer of the First Nation and may set the terms and conditions of that appointment.

+(2) Reporting to the Council, the Chief Administrative Officer is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties:

+(a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation;

+(b) to oversee, supervise and direct the activities of all officers and employees of the First Nation;

+(c) to oversee and administer the contracts of the First Nation;

+(d) to identify, assess, monitor and report on financial reporting risks and risk of fraud;

+(e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls;

+(f) to perform any other duties of the Chief Administrative Officer under this Law; and

+(g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the Chief Administrative Officer's duties specified in this Law.

+(3) The Chief Administrative Officer may assign the performance of any of the Chief Administrative Officer's duties or functions (except the approval of procedures made under this Law)

+(a) to an officer or employee of the First Nation, and

+(b) with the approval of the Council, to a contractor or agent of the First Nation.

+(4) Any assignment of duties or functions under subsection (3) does not relieve the Chief Administrative Officer of the responsibility to ensure that these duties or functions are carried out properly.